alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 ---

-## What Programming-Only Reduction Misses
+## What Programming-Only Reduction Fails to Preserve

-Programming-only reduction misses source-bound structure.
+Programming-only reduction fails to preserve source-bound structure.

-It cannot fully account for:
+It does not preserve:

 - source-line preservation
 - contact-pattern legibility